JavaScript Variables Hoisting in Details

 Hoisting and function declaration

-Hoisting in a function declaration allows to use the function anywhere in the enclosing scope, even before the declaration.
-In other words, the function can be called from any place of the current or inner scopes (no undefined
+Hoisting in a function declaration allows using of the function anywhere in the enclosing scope, even before the declaration.
+In other words, the function can be called from any place of the current or inner scopes.

-The following code from the start invokes a function, and after defines it:
+The following code from the start invokes a function, but defines it afterward:

 is created by a function declaration and hoisted to the top of the scope.